 Cracks were forming along the brick-laden ground below them.
 Cracks that grew and spread and consumed the entire surface beneath their feet.
 A final slick, crack! rang through the air as the ground fell away and they tumbled into darkness.

 The thing sighed, hanging its head.
 “You’re a very dull person, aren’t you?
 You couldn’t even spare a little bit of a reaction?”

-Werner regarded it cautiously.
+Werner regarded the thing cautiously.
 Clearly, it saw this entire situation as entertainment.

 Abruptly, the blue light coating the thing’s entire body rippled like water and peeled back across its face—folding back like paper.
-What was revealed as it shed its blue coating was his mother.
+What was revealed as it shed its blue coating was his mother again.